-After 30 years of working at a public agency in foster care and adoption, my knowledge base is strong in child development, family dynamics, addiction, trauma and loss and working with diverse backgrounds.
+After 30 years of working in the field of foster care and adoption, my knowledge base is strong in child development, family dynamics, addiction, trauma and loss and working with diverse backgrounds.

 My approach is very honest, solution focused and strength based.
 I will work to empower you to gain new perspectives that will offer you opportunity for growth and increased happiness.

 SOCIAL WORK EXPERIENCE:

 Conduct home studies/licensing of prospective foster/adoptive parents adhering to COMAR standards